railsuser2014/openobject-doc-book-en/source/features/web_services.rst

 ============

-Every object or service of the application is accessible through different standard web-services: XML-RPC, XML-RPC over HTTPS or Python NET-RPC for faster accesses.
+Every object or service of the application is accessible through different web-services standard: XML-RPC, XML-RPC over HTTPS or Python NET-RPC for faster accesses.
 It allows you to easily integrate any application or machine to the Open ERP server for a maximum of productivity.